-As of June 30, 2016 and 2015, the Company had Cash and Cash equivalents maintained at various banks including an affiliated bank.
-The Company likewise leases an office space from an affiliate that is renewable annually.
+As of March 31, 2017 and 2016, the Company had Cash and Cash equivalents maintained at various banks including an affiliated bank, Robinson's Bank.
+The company likewise leases an office space from an affiliate that is renewable annually.

 Terms and conditions of transactions with related parties